DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 After you create the roles, you can switch between users at any moment except for the role initialization code.

 If you switch to a role for the first time in test run, the browser will be navigated from the original page to a login page where the role initialization code will be executed.
-Then the original page will be reloaded with new credentials.
+Then the original page will be reloaded with new credentials (you can use the [preserveUrl](#optionspreserveurl) option to disable redirect to the original page).
 If you switch to a role that has already been initialized, TestCafe simply reloads the current page with the appropriate credentials.

 To switch to a role, use the `t.useRole` function.